An Introduction to Generators and Transformers

 AC generators are classified into two types:

-(a) Induction Generator: It does not require any DC excitation, frequency control and regular control.
+Induction Generator: It does not require any DC excitation, frequency control or regular control.
 The induction concepts happen when inductor coils turn in the magnetic field, producing a current and a voltage.

-(b) Synchronous Generators: These are large size generators which are generally used in power-plants.
+Synchronous Generators: These are large size generators that are generally used in power plants.
 These are considered as rotating field or armature types.
-In the rotating armature type, the armature is positioned at the rotor and the field is at stator end.
-The current in rotor armature is taken through brushes and slip rings.
+In the rotating armature type, the armature is positioned at the rotor and the field is at the stator end.
+The current in the rotor armature is taken through brushes and slip rings.
 These generators are used for low power requirement applications.

 However, the Rotating field type of alternator is widely used due to its high power generation capability, and it does not require slip rings and brushes.

-The two-phase generator generates two different voltages, and each voltage is considered as single-phase voltage.
+The two-phase generator generates two different voltages, and each voltage is considered a single-phase voltage.
 However, both the generated voltages are not entirely dependent on each other.

 The three-phase alternator has 3 single-phase windings present apart in such a way that 120º displaces the voltage generated in any of the phases from the other two.

-As they do not require the brushes, these Generators are generally maintenance-free.
+As they do not require brushes, these Generators are generally maintenance-free.

 These generators are small in size in comparison to DC generators.